-- 1 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2 Remove the system cover. - 3 Move the jumper on the system board jumper from pins 4 and 6 to pins 2 and 4. - 4 Install the system cover.
+- 1 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2 Open the system. - Move the jumper on the system board jumper from pins 4 and 6 to pins 2 and 4. - 4 Close the system.

 The existing passwords are not disabled (erased) until the system boots with the jumper on pins 2 and 4.
-However, before you assign a new system and/or setup password, you must move the jumper back to pins 4 and 6.
+However, before you assign a new system and/or setup password, move the jumper back to pins 4 and 6.

-NOTE: If you assign a new system and/or setup password with the jumper on pins 2 and 4, the system disables the new password(s) the next time it boots.

-- 5 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 6 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 7 Remove the system cover. - 8 Move the jumper on the system board jumper from pins 2 and 4 to pins 4 and 6. - 9 Install the system cover. - 10 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 11 Assign a new system and/or setup password.
+- NOTE: If you assign a new system and/or setup password with the jumper on pins 2 and 4, the system disables the new passwords the next time it boots. - 5 Reconnect the system to its electrical outlet and turn on the system, including any attached peripherals. - 6 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 7 Open the system. - 8 Move the jumper on the system board jumper from pins 2 and 4 to pins 4 and 6. - 9 Close the system. - 10 Reconnect the system to its electrical outlet and turn on the system, including any attached peripherals. - 11 Assign a new system and/or setup password.